Vaccines should be doing ‘heavy lifting’ to curb Covid-19 by spring, says NI CMO

 Now however, the economy department is considering offering a voucher of between £75 and £100 to every individual in Northern Ireland, possibly aged over 16 or 18.
 It can’t be used online or in betting shops.

-The Northern Executive also clarified on Tuesday that during the two-week shutdown that non-essential retail, while closed to customers, will be permitted to operate a “clock and collect” service.
+The Northern Executive also clarified on Tuesday that during the two-week shutdown that non-essential retail, while closed to customers, will be permitted to operate a “click and collect” service.

 And while Masses and other Church services are not allowed churches can open for individual acts of worship.
 Drive-in church services also will be permitted for the two-week period.